Fall 2016 Enrollment

 Sacred Heart University students fully engage in internships in all fields, including business and finance, communications, government, graphic art, healthcare, information technology, sales, social services, and the sciences.
 The Career Development and Placement Center makes recruiting for internships seamless, including on-campus interview opportunities, career and internship fairs, and online job postings.

 SHU’s capstone experience challenges seniors to conduct research or lead creative projects that exemplify their thirst for discovery as well as the knowledge they gained throughout their years in college.

 |Number of Classes||90||389||453||206||7||13||2||1160|

-Over 90% of freshmen live on campus at SHU.
-Residence hall options on campus include traditional, suite and apartment-style residences, some of which include gaming labs, fitness centers, and social spaces.
+Ninety percent of freshmen live on campus at SHU.
+Residence hall options on campus include traditional, suite, and apartment-style residences, some of which include gaming labs, fitness centers, and social spaces.

-Cultural events abound on campus including concerts, poetry nights and the Student Affairs Lecture Series which brings renowned guest speakers to campus.
+Cultural events abound on campus including concerts, poetry nights, and the Student Affairs Lecture Series, which brings renowned guest speakers to campus.
 Students in Sacred Heart’s performing arts programs enrich campus life with performances in the Edgerton Center for the Performing Arts and other smaller on-campus venues.
-Overseen by a Tony- and Grammy-nominated producer, the performing arts program includes Dance (with a variety of ensembles from Irish step to hip hop), Theatre Arts, Instrumental Music (marching band, orchestra and an array of ensembles), and Choir.
+Overseen by a Tony-and Grammy-nominated producer, the performing arts program includes dance (with a variety of ensembles from Irish to step to hip-hop), theatre arts, instrumental music (marching band, orchestra, and an array of ensembles), and choir.